 Robertson Boulevard is well-known for celebrity sightings and the paparazzi that stake out The Ivy during daytime hours.
 High-end stores like Kitson, Chanel and Intermix are all celeb faves.
 Paul Rudd, Serena Williams, Sharon Stone, Kathy Griffin, Ben Stiller, Paris Hilton, Lauren Conrad, Katherine Heigl, Jessica Alba and of course, the Kardashian/Jenner clan are just a few of the stars that have strolled these few blocks.

-Two of LA's best independent bookstores are located on the famed Sunset Strip and boast star-studded clientele.
+Two of LA's best independent bookstores are located on the world-famous Sunset Strip and boast star-studded clientele.
 Opened in 1975, Book Soup has hosted numerous celebrity book signings and counts legendary musicians like Joni Mitchell and the late David Bowie among its fans.
-Next door, Mystery Pier Books specializes in rare books and first editions - the Who's Who of satisfied customers includes Natalie Portman, Guillermo del Toro, Julia Louis-Dreyfus, and two James Bonds: Daniel Craig and Pierce Brosnan.
+Next door, Mystery Pier Books specializes in rare books and first editions - the Who's Who of famous customers includes Natalie Portman, Guillermo del Toro, Julia Louis-Dreyfus, and two James Bonds: Daniel Craig and Pierce Brosnan.

 West 3rd Street